Sensing-Reasoning/Sensing-Reasoning-Pipeline/README.md

 + The code for the experiment Image Classification on Word50 Dataset is contained in Word50-10.

 + The code for the experiment Image Classification on MNIST Dataset with Constructed Knowledge Rules is contained in MNIST.

+We have detailed README files for guiding you how to run our code under each dataset subfolder.